jordanstotts/code-every-day/log.md

 ### Day 1: February 17, 2022

-**Today's Progress**:

-**Thoughts**: Did initial set up of a react project.
+**Today's Progress**: Did initial set up of a react project.
 Making a website for the golf tournament my friends and I created and play in every year.

+**Thoughts**: This website will mainly be for my friends and I, but will help keep my react and javascript knowledge sharp.

 **Link(s) to work**: [FlagTourneyWebsite](https://github.com/jordanstotts/FlagTourneyWebsite)